-A previous report analyzed a variety of approaches for integrating and ESP into existing moorings at the Del Mar and CCE2 site (ESP Integration into Existing Del Mar and CCE2 Moorings).
+A previous report analyzed a variety of approaches for integrating an ESP into existing moorings at the Del Mar and CCE2 site (ESP Integration into Existing Del Mar and CCE2 Moorings).
 This report provides detailed analysis specific to the chain-catenary design at the Del Mar site.
-In particular the impact of the stretch hose characteristics and the cage design are examined along with the effects of various current profiles upon the ESP depth.
+In particular, the impact of the stretch hose characteristics and the cage design are examined along with the effects of various current profiles upon the ESP depth.

 As previously described, the ESP in its shallow water housing is very massive compared to traditional oceanographic instrumentation.
 To reduce the dynamic loading this introduces into the chain-catenary mooring design, a compliant element between the ESP and the surface buoy is required.
 For this application the stretch hoses produced by EOM Offshore are appropriate since they provide an electrical pathway for communications in a component that stretches.

 A significant challenge is the variability in the stress-strain behavior of the stretch-hose element.
 There are three contributions to this variability; manufacturing tolerances, the effects of the terminations upon the assembly, and changes that occur in use.
 Efforts to characterize this behavior over the years have been limited due to the cost of testing and because the mooring designs these hoses are used in don’t have a large sensitivity to the stretch characteristics of the hose (subsurface float designs).
-For the proposed Del Mar mooring however, the stress-strain behavior of the hose will have a strong influence on the resulting instrument depth and it is therefore important characterize carefully.
-For this reason, an analysis of all known existing stress-strain behavior for these components has been performed.
+For the proposed Del Mar mooring however, the stress-strain behavior of the hose will have a strong influence on the resulting instrument depth and it is therefore important to characterize carefully.
+For this reason, an analysis of all known existing stress-strain behaviors for these components has been performed.
 This analysis indicates that there is a significant uncertainty in the stress-strain behavior of the hoses and this uncertainty needs to be accommodated in the mooring design as much as possible.

 Based on the expected stress-strain behavior of the hose, models of the proposed Del Mar mooring in the expected environmental conditions have been computed.
 Models of the static mooring position in various current and wind conditions establish an envelope of expected instrument depth for the range of stretch hose behaviors.
-Timedependent models have also been run that include the dynamic effects of wave-forcing to predict the minimum and maximum tensions expected in the system.
+Time-dependent models have also been run that include the dynamic effects of wave-forcing to predict the minimum and maximum tensions expected in the system.

 The primary results of this report are: